UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:
-If you want to do this with the terminal you will have to provide the SHA-1 code to identify the commit.
+If you want to revert changes with the terminal you can use `git revert` together with the commit hash you want to revert to.

 ---

-## Revert your changes: move to a previous commit (terminal)
+## Reversion (Terminal)

 <center>